rust-lang/book/second-edition/src/ch01-02-hello-world.md

 screen.
 There are four important details to notice here.
 First, Rust style is to indent with four spaces, not a tab.

-Second, `println!` calls a Rust *macro*.
+Second, `println!` calls a Rust macro.
 If it called a function instead, it would be entered as `println` (without the `!`).
 We’ll discuss Rust macros in more detail in Appendix D. For now, you just need to know that using a `!` means that you’re calling a macro instead of a normal function.

-Third, you see the `"Hello, world!"` *string*.
+Third, you see the `"Hello, world!"` string.
 We pass this string as an argument to `println!`, and the string is printed to the screen.

-Fourth, we end the line with a semicolon `;`, which indicates that this expression is over and the next one is ready to begin.
+Fourth, we end the line with a semicolon (`;`), which indicates that this expression is over and the next one is ready to begin.
 Most lines of Rust code end with a semicolon.